JaromPD/Data-Structures-Tutorial/3-trees.md

 	else:
 		return self._get_height(self.root)
 ```
 The private ```_get_height()``` function starts by returning a 0 if the current Node is None because it has hit the end of a branch.
-After it checks that the left and right sides of the node are iterated down recursiveley.
-After that we check which side is long and add one to that side before returning it.
-All together this recursiveley iterates down the trees branches and returns the length of the longest branch.
+After it checks that the left and right sides of the node are iterated down recursively.
+After that, we check which side is long and add one to that side before returning it.
+All together this recursively iterates down the Trees branches and returns the length of the longest branch.

 ```python
 def _get_height(self, node)